Kansas City Metro • Inspection-only GPR

 Inspection-only

-No repair sales attached to findings.
+No repair sales attached to the findings.
 Just documentation and field insight.

 Clear next steps

-Use the report and field notes with your contractor, engineer, or buyer team.
+Use the report and field notes with your contractor, engineer, buyer, or project team.

 GPR is not just another add-on service.
-It is a way to lower risk before drilling, coring, trenching, slab cutting, renovation, or utility work begins.
+It is a way to lower risk before demolition, concrete work, excavation, utility work, or expensive repair decisions begin.

 One strike can cost thousands